ervandew/eclim/doc/content/development/plugins.rst

 ``Require-Bundle:`` section.
 This is a comma separated list of bundles (or plugins) which this bundle depends on.
 When this bundle is loaded only those bundles listed here will be available in the classpath.
-So when you start running commands you've written later, if you receive a ClassNotFound exception, that is likely due to the bundle containing that class not being listed in your plugin's ``Require-Bundle:`` list.
+So when you start running commands you've written later, if you receive a ``ClassNotFoundException``, that is likely due to the bundle containing that class not being listed in your plugin's ``Require-Bundle:`` list.
 At this point you probably don't know yet what bundles you need to add to this list.
 When you start writing commands for your plugin, you'll have to find out which bundles contain the classes imported from the eclipse plugin you are integrating with, and you'll need to add those bundles accordingly.

 It's also worth noting that eclim provides a custom classpath container which scans the manifest of each eclim plugin and loads the required bundles of each